Charleston Pet Root Canal Therapy | Veterinary Dental Care

 Filing

-A rubber-like, inert, and sterile material is used to conform to the shape of the canal to ensure that the pulp cavity is filled and covered
+A rubber-like, inert, and sterile material conforms to the canal's shape to ensure the pulp cavity is filled and covered.

 Sealing Internally